 Inquiries into your credit file

-Lenders may use other credit scoring models to determine credit worthiness, so your actual number could vary when shopping a new loan.
-However, most models consider similar factors and share a common theme — generally, the higher your score, the lower risk you present to lenders.
+The Equifax Credit Score model — a proprietary formula using the information from your Equifax credit file — is a numerical value ranging from 280-850; the higher the value the lower the credit risk.
+Third parties may use other credit scoring models to determine creditworthiness, so your actual number could vary when making an application.
+However, most models consider similar factors and share a common theme — generally, the higher your score, the lower the credit risk.